gunnarmagholder/httpEcho/README.md

 -s defines the statuscode to be send
 -h show a help page and exit
 -p set the listening port for the server
+-e use a different headerfile instead of headerStandard.json
+-b use a different bodyfile instead of bodyStandard.json

 if you use yarn you can use the following scripts: